Static Electricity Control: Reliable Solutions for Safer, Cleaner, and More Efficient Production

 Electrostatic surface cleaning removes dust and neutralises static charges directly on materials before finishing operations by using ionisation and airflow.
 Neutralisation, often achieved with ionising bars or blowers, continuously restores balance by producing positive and negative ions during processing, preventing static buildup and ensuring smooth flow in web, sheet, and film handling.

-When should I consider adding static sensors and monitoring devices?
+When should I consider adding static electricity sensors and monitoring devices?

 Static electricity sensors are indispensable in industries such as electronics manufacturing, pharmaceuticals, food packaging, and cleanroom environments.
 They provide real-time measurements of static charge and electrical charge levels, enabling effective static control, traceability, and compliance with safety and quality standards.